-The Company estimates sales returns and allowance based on historical experience and other known factors at the time of sale, which reduces the operating revenue.
-In assessing the aforementioned sales returns and allowance, estimates are made on the basis of highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+The Group estimates sales returns and allowance based on historical experience and other known factors at the time of sale, which reduces the operating revenue.
+In assessing the above-mentioned sales returns and allowance, on the basis of highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 Please refer to Note VI for more details.